Al-Osmani Mosque

-Up to now, apart from being used as a place of worship, the mosque was also used as a memorial and celebration of religious holidays and the place of departure to the lodgment of mecca pilgrims that coming from northern areas of Medan.
-In this mosque, there are five royal cemetery buried the Tuanku Panglima Pasutan (4th Sultan of Deli), Tuanku Panglima Gandar Wahid (5th Sultan of Deli), Sulthan Amaluddin Perkasa Alam (6th Sultan of Deli), Sultan Osman Perkasa Alam, and Sulthan Mahmud Perkasa Alam.
+Up to now, apart from being used as a place of worship, the mosque was also used for memorials and the celebration of religious holidays.
+It was the place of departure for pilgrims to Mecca that came from northern areas of Medan.
+Five notable royal figures are interred in this mosque: the Tuanku Panglima Pasutan (4th Sultan of Deli), Tuanku Panglima Gandar Wahid (5th Sultan of Deli), Sulthan Amaluddin Perkasa Alam (6th Sultan of Deli), Sultan Osman Perkasa Alam, and Sulthan Mahmud Perkasa Alam.

 Architecture

 When first built, the Al-Osmani mosque measured only 16 x 16 meters with the main material of wood.
 In 1870, Sultan Mahmud Al-Rashid Deli VIII had the mosque redesigned by Dutch architect GD Langereis.
-In addition to building a permanent base, with material from Europe and Persia, also expanded its size to 26 x 26 meters.
+In addition to building a permanent base, with material from Europe and Persia, he also expanded its size to 26 x 26 meters.
 Renovation was completed in 1872.

-Several restoration to the building of this mosque have been carried out without losing the original architecture of the building is a blend of Middle Eastern, Indian, Spanish, Malay, and Chinese.
+Several restorations to the building of this mosque have been carried out without losing the original architecture of the building, which is a blend of Middle Eastern, Indian, Spanish, Malay, and Chinese styles.